JasonBock/Rocks/README.md

 expectations.Verify();
 ```

-More details can be found on the [Quickstart page](https://github.com/JasonBock/Rocks/blob/main/docs/Quickstart.md).
+More details can be found on the [Overview page](https://github.com/JasonBock/Rocks/blob/main/docs/Overview.md).

 ## Additional Documentation